-This list has been compiled over the last twenty years by a number of seasoned proponents of Finite Capacity Scheduling systems.
+This list has been compiled over the last twenty years by seasoned proponents of Finite Capacity Scheduling systems.
 It has been based on countless success stories and is as valid today as it has ever been.
 The purpose of reviewing this list is to counter some of the misinformation that has been published over the years about scheduling.
 Most of these myths have been spread by those who do not understand the nature of either the problem or the solution.

-ERP SYSTEMS CAN HANDLE MY SCHEDULING PROBLEMS.
+MYTH 1: ERP SYSTEMS CAN HANDLE MY SCHEDULING PROBLEMS.

 Unless your ERP system comes with an APS system this one is dead wrong.
 Solving scheduling problems with standard ERP/MRP logic is equivalent to trying to solve a three-dimensional problem with two-dimensional logic.
 In other words, it simply can’t be done in a timely manner.

 Although this sounds like a good idea it really isn’t.
-This is because very few ERP vendors, if any, had the skill set needed to develop and implement their own scheduling module, so they went out and bought an APS software company.
-A detailed explanation as to why this approach does not work can be found in the chapter that is titled “A Simplified History of ERP systems.” in The Little Blue Book on Scheduling.
+Very few ERP vendors, if any, had the skill set needed to develop and implement their own scheduling module, so they went out and bought an APS software company.
+A detailed explanation as to why this approach does not work can be found in the chapter that is titled “A Simplified History of ERP systems.” in “The Little Blue Book on Scheduling”.

-BECAUSE I HAVE SO MANY CHANGES, MY SCHEDULE IS USUALLY OUT OF DATE BEFORE IT IS PUBLISHED.
+MYTH 3: BECAUSE I HAVE SO MANY CHANGES, MY SCHEDULE IS USUALLY OUT OF DATE BEFORE IT IS PUBLISHED.

-Once again this sounds like a good idea, but it usually isn’t and there is a chapter, titled “Excel, the False Messiah,” that gives a full explanation as to why this is not a good idea.
-The short answer however is that the illusion that Excel gives you some control is quickly offset by the exorbitant amount of time it takes to keep the schedule current without any of the built in benefits that come with a good scheduling system such as a visual schedule, easy data integration, and the ability to use sequencing rules.
-If the schedule does not reflect current reality then it is of no use to you.
+Once again this sounds like a good idea, but it usually isn’t and there is a chapter, titled “Excel, the False Messiah,” in “The Little Blue Book on Scheduling” that gives a full explanation as to why this is not a good idea.
+The short answer is the illusion that Excel gives you some control is quickly offset by the exorbitant amount of time it takes to keep the schedule current.
+Excel does not contain any of the built- in benefits that come with a good scheduling system such as a visual schedule, easy data integration, and the ability to use sequencing rules.
+If the schedule does not reflect current reality, then it is of no use to you.

 Replacing complex ERP logic with Kanban and demand-based manual systems is very tempting, but of course it has its limitations.
-Toyota themselves recognizes the limitations of these techniques in a demand-driven business model.
+Toyota themselves recognized the limitations of these techniques in a demand-driven business model.
 This is because manual systems do not give you the ability to plan around your capacity constraints.
 This becomes critical once the buffers of time and inventory have been removed from the equation.
 In most cases an APS system will support and improve your lean initiative.

-SCHEDULING SYSTEMS ARE TOO EXPENSIVE.
+MYTH 6: SCHEDULING SYSTEMS ARE TOO EXPENSIVE.

-I CAN IMPLEMENT MY OWN SCHEDULING SYSTEM.
+MYTH 7: I CAN IMPLEMENT MY OWN SCHEDULING SYSTEM.

-MY BUSINESS IS DIFFERENT THAN ANYONE ELSE’S.
+MYTH 8: MY BUSINESS IS DIFFERENT THAN ANYONE ELSE’S.

-WHAT HAPPENS WHEN MY NEEDS CHANGE AND I HAVE MADE MAJOR MODIFICATIONS?
+MYTH 9: WHAT HAPPENS WHEN MY NEEDS CHANGE AND I HAVE MADE MAJOR MODIFICATIONS?
 WILL I ORPHAN MYSELF FROM NEWER VERSIONS OF THE SCHEDULING SOFTWARE?

-I DON’T WANT TO KEEP DATA IN TWO SYSTEMS.
+MYTH 10: I DON’T WANT TO KEEP DATA IN TWO SYSTEMS.